t0pd4wn/loco.sh/README.md

       └── background.[image extension] # background image (optional)
 ```

-4. prompt : a prompt will be launched to set a background from the ones available in ```/src/backgrounds/```
+4. prompt: a prompt will be launched to set a background from the ones available in ```/src/backgrounds/```

 ```bash
 .